Glen Moss: International career

 On 10 May 2010, Moss was named in New Zealand's final 23-man squad to compete at the World Cup, but saw no action as in a reversal of roles, Paston played all of the All Whites' three games, keeping a clean sheet in the final game against Paraguay as the team missed out on a place in the last 16 despite remaining unbeaten.

-Moss didn't play in any of New Zealand's games at the 2012 OFC Nations Cup, which served as the second round of qualifying for the 2014 FIFA World Cup.
+Moss did not play in any of New Zealand's games at the 2012 OFC Nations Cup, which served as the second round of qualifying for the 2014 FIFA World Cup.
 This was despite the fact that Paston left the country's first game with an injury, and he was instead replaced by Jake Gleeson, who started the remaining games of the tournament.
 In the third round of World Cup qualification, Moss started the two games against Tahiti, as New Zealand finished top of the group, setting up an intercontinental play-off with Mexico.
 Following Paston's retirement in 2013, Moss was selected to start both legs of the play-off, having also started the country's three friendly matches in the preceding months.
 New Zealand lost 3–9 across the two legs, missing out on qualification.

 Three friendly matches in 2014, including a goalless draw with South Africa in which Moss captained the side, proved to be his final caps for the national team, although he continued to be a part of the squad until 2017.
 He was on the bench for all of 2018 FIFA World Cup qualification, as well as the 2017 FIFA Confederations Cup, behind Stefan Marinovic.
 Moss announced his retirement from international football on 19 February 2018.

-International clean sheets and caps

-New Zealand's goal tally first.